**Students must complete an Aztecs Abroad application if one or both of the following apply:

 - A blanket accident and sickness policy is included in the ISA program cost.

 - All SDSU students participating in programs abroad are automatically enrolled in the CSU Foreign Travel Insurance Plan (FTIP).
 The insurance charge will appear on the student's SDSU student account services billing.
 For more information on costs, refer to the website.
-FTIP coverage is MANDATORY for all SDSU participants.
+CSU FTIP coverage is MANDATORY for all SDSU participants.
+(See below for additional notes regarding this mandatory FTIP coverage.)

 Hints for Service-Learning